School Psychology

 • Applied and clinical positions at schools, hospitals, clinics (e.g., Marcus Autism Center), and state departments (e.g., Louisiana Department of Education)

 Our program adheres to the APA accreditation standards as well as training guidelines outlined by the National Association of School Psychologists and the Association for Behavior Analysis International.
 Therefore, our program prepares students for entry into the profession of psychology and applied behavior analysis.
 Given the varied and changing requirements across jurisdictions, we cannot assure, nor is it our responsibility, that graduates will meet all requirements for licensure in all states or territories.
-You are encouraged to become familiar with state licensing laws and discuss your curricular plan with your major professor and DCT.
+You are encouraged to become familiar with state licensing laws and discuss your curricular plan with your faculty mentor and Director of Behavior Analysis Training.

 Additional Information about Professional Licensures